Verification vs Validation: Explore The Differences with Examples

 - Fit for use (consumers view of quality)

-Consumers view of quality means users perception of final product.
+Consumers view quality means the user’s perception of the final product.

-When we carry out the V&V tasks, we have to concentrate both of these view of quality.
+When we carry out the V&V tasks, we must concentrate on both of these views of quality.

 What is Verification?

-Verification is a process of evaluating the intermediary work products of a software development lifecycle to check if we are in the right track of creating the final product.
+Verification is the process of evaluating the intermediary work products of a software development lifecycle to check if we are in the right track of creating the final product.

 What is Validation?